PrithviAnilK/tic-tac-toe/README.md

 Just some tic-tac-toe in React.js

-Also added the minimax based 'AI' (which really isn't an AI) if you feel like loosing.
+Also added the minimax based 'AI' (which really isn't an AI) if you feel like losing.